For statin intolerant patients, the CV benefit of bempedoic acid is CLEAR1

 Patients with partial statin intolerance1

-Study Design1,3
+Study Design1

-Randomized, double-blind, placebo-controlled, CV event-driven trial in 13,970 adult patients who were not receiving recommended statin therapy, and who had CVD or were at high risk for a CVD event based on meeting at least one of the following criteria: (1) diabetes mellitus (type 1 or type 2) in females over 65 years of age, or males over 60 years of age; (2) a Reynolds risk score >30% or a SCORE risk score >7.5% over 10 years; (3) a coronary artery calcium score >400 Agatston units at any time in the past.
+Randomized, double-blind, placebo-controlled, CV event-driven trial in 13,970 adult patients who were not receiving recommended statin therapy(< low-intensity doses), and who had CVD or were at high risk for a CVD event based on meeting at least one of the following criteria: (1) diabetes mellitus (type 1 or type 2) in females over 65 years of age, or males over 60 years of age; (2) a Reynolds risk score >30% or a SCORE risk score >7.5% over 10 years; (3) a coronary artery calcium score >400 Agatston units at any time in the past.
 Patients were randomized to receive once-daily NEXLETOL 180 mg (n=6992) or placebo (n=6978).
 Patients were followed for at least 24 months after randomization and treated until at least 1620 patients experienced a MACE-4 endpoint and at least 810 patients experienced a MACE-3 endpoint.

 Choose NEXLIZET or NEXLETOL for managing statin intolerance

 Treating patients with statin intolerance can be challenging.
-But NEXLIZET and NEXLETOL are the only FDA-approved products|| to reduce the risk of MI and coronary revascularization in primary prevention and secondary prevention patients with partial or complete statin intolerance.¶
+But NEXLIZET and NEXLETOL are the only oral nonstatins FDA approved to reduce CV risk in primary prevention and secondary prevention patients with statin intolerance.

 Patients can’t take a statin?
 Make NEXLIZET happen!